 Famous Viking Dog Names

-For those who have Viking descendants, and are versed in the culture may recognize this next few.
+For those who have Viking or Scandinavian descendants, and are versed in the culture may recognize this next few.
 Each a trailblazer in their own way, these famous Vikings are some of the most prominent in history!
 Any dog would be thrilled to have one of these iconic names.

 - Erik the Red – Founder of Greenland